michael2012z/BitBible/markdown/KJV/files/Job.md

 14. The depth saith, It is not in me: and the sea saith, It is not with me.

-15. It cannot be gotten for gold, neither shall silver be weighed for the price thereof.It…: Heb.
-Fine gold shall not be given for it
+15. It cannot be gotten for gold, neither shall silver be weighed for the price thereof.

 16. It cannot be valued with the gold of Ophir, with the precious onyx, or the sapphire.

-17. The gold and the crystal cannot equal it: and the exchange of it shall not be for jewels of fine gold.jewels…: or, vessels of
+17. The gold and the crystal cannot equal it: and the exchange of it shall not be for jewels of fine gold.

-18. No mention shall be made of coral, or of pearls: for the price of wisdom is above rubies.coral: or, Ramoth
+18. No mention shall be made of coral, or of pearls: for the price of wisdom is above rubies.

 19. The topaz of Ethiopia shall not equal it, neither shall it be valued with pure gold.

 20. Whence then cometh wisdom? and where is the place of understanding?

-21. Seeing it is hid from the eyes of all living, and kept close from the fowls of the air.air: or, heaven
+21. Seeing it is hid from the eyes of all living, and kept close from the fowls of the air.

 22. Destruction and death say, We have heard the fame thereof with our ears.